 - supporting local small businesses

 Don’t forget that the Lake Country Family Fun Community Facebook Group allows for ALL those topics to be discussed.
 So, drop your great ideas, your feelings of the moment, your need for support in there, and more, and we’ve got your back!

-Because of the numerous groups out there, I’ve picked and chosen which groups I’ve joined and received notifications from, but this one is my favorite: COVID-19 Care for Lake Country.
+Because of the numerous groups out there, I’ve picked and chosen which groups I’ve joined and received notifications from, but these are two of my favorites: COVID-19 Care for Lake Country and Lake Country Curbside Restaurants.
 You’ll find Lake Country Family Fun’s Care Guide pinned to the top in the announcements and so many people helping people. ❤️

 5. A renewed love for enjoying nature.
 Lake Country Family Fun created this neighborhood scavenger hunt, and when we shared it on Facebook it really took off with over 100 shares!
 But the true creativity was this local teen girl, who not only completed the scavenger hunt, but took pictures and made this amazing collage.
 I spy an aspiring graphic designer!
 And this amazing video (watch it in the comments of this FB post from Kelly Wheat)!

 Also, outside of your neighborhood, the WI DNR has waived state park and trail fees starting today (March 24, 2020)!
 Yay!
 Details HERE.